Shire of Shark Bay: Economy

 Major employers include the salt works at Useless Loop along with the fishing industry and the various retail outlets meeting the needs of the tourist industry.
 There are some 30 personnel employed by the Department of Environment and Conservation and twenty by the Shire.
 There is a primary school and a Distance Education structured secondary school.
 Numbers of school aged children fluctuate around the 100 mark.
 The police station is staffed by 3 officers.

 Local industries include tourism, fishing, salt, pearl marine culturing, mining of shell grit and various pastoral activities.

 Tourism

 The creation of the Shark Bay World Heritage Site has created significant impact on the community within the shire area.

 Community

-The Shire council produced a community newsletter title the Inscription Post from 1989 until January 2011 when it was produced by the Shark Bay Community Resource Centre.
+The Shire council produced a community newsletter titled the Inscription Post from 1989 until January 2011 when it was produced by the Shark Bay Community Resource Centre.

 Climate

 The Shire of Shark Bay has a mild arid tropical climate, with mean daily maximum temperatures ranging from 22 °C in July to 32 °C in February.
 On 18 February 2024, Shark Bay recorded a temperature of 49.8 °C. Rainfall is low and variable, with most rain falling in the winter months and a certain amount due to cyclone activity.
 The average annual rainfall is 228 mm.